yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 scheme.
 That means only transactions that contain data modification for these spaces should require quorum.
 Such transactions named synchronous.
-As soon as last operation of synchronous transaction appeared in leader's WAL, it will cause all following transactions - matter if they are synchronous or not - wait for the quorum.
+As soon as last operation of synchronous transaction appeared in leader's WAL, it will cause all following transactions - no matter if they are synchronous or not - wait for the quorum.
 In case quorum is not achieved the 'rollback' operation will cause rollback of all transactions after the synchronous one.
 It will ensure the consistent state of the data both